 Allocate a Staff Member to do HACCP Audit

-You can avoid the extra HACCP certification cost of engaging a third-party auditor by training an in-house inspector.
+By training an in-house inspector, you can avoid the extra HACCP certification cost of engaging a third-party auditor.
 If you do not have someone already, you can select a member of staff to do the HACCP training and establish them as a Certified Food Safety Representative.
 This can save you a lot of money.

 You will not have to pay extra annual audit fees to an external auditor.
 You will just need to cover the HACCP training cost and cover any cost for the staff member to do their tests and checks during an audit so you can get your certificate.